Deferring repayment of your student loan

 Any remaining arrears (repayments which have fallen due but not been met) after deferment has been accepted, are due for repayment.
 This means that if you apply late, you may be liable for some repayments.

-If you are disabled there are specific repayment and deferment arrangements.
-You qualify as a disabled borrower under this scheme if you receive disability benefits such as:
+If you have a disability, there are specific repayment and deferment arrangements.
+You qualify for these arrangements if you receive disability benefits such as:

 - Disability Living Allowance